 The official currency of Peru is the Sol.
 Credit cards are accepted as a form of payment in most established stores, accommodations, and restaurants.
 Places in smaller towns and local vendors in big cities typically only accept cash.
 ATM’s are widely available.

-Here’s a list of suggested items to pack for a trip to Peru…in addition to what you’d automatically think to bring.
+Here’s a list of suggested items to pack for a trip to Peru.
+These items are what is suggested to pack beyond what you’d automatically think to bring (i.e., clothes, etc.)

 Power adaptor: Peru uses 220 volt, 60 cycle electricity.
 Travelers will require a voltage converter for 110-volt devices.
 Plugs are typically the 2 pronged flat types found in the US and Canada, though some facilities use the 2 rounded prongs instead.

 Small backpack: If you’d like to go hiking or on an excursion, bring a small backpack that you won’t mind getting dirty to easily carry your things in.